finos/perspective/docs/md/js.md

 project's root or parent path, or via the `"perspective"` key in your project's `package.json`.

-Note that, while in Node.js this config file is read at runtime, for the browser this file must be read at compile time (handled automatically via [`@finos/perspective-webpack-plugin`](https://github.com/finos/perspective/tree/master/packages/perspective-webpack-plugin)).
+Note that, while in Node.js, this config file is read at runtime; for the browser, this file must be read at compile time (handled automatically via [`@finos/perspective-webpack-plugin`](https://github.com/finos/perspective/tree/master/packages/perspective-webpack-plugin)).

-Thus, to update it you must either rebuild your code, or supply the JSON configuration object to the `worker()` constructor on initialization.
+Thus, to update it, you must either rebuild your code, or supply the JSON configuration object to the `worker()` constructor on initialization.

 ```javascript